Lab 23 - Write a File-processing Script

 Example of a required argument

-An argument is required if you specify required=True
+An argument is required if you specify required=True.

 import argparse